peterhillyard/homenet/README.md

 TODO: Describe how to setup credentials for a google sheet.

 ## Create sys_settings.json
 Then make a copy of `example_sys_settings.json` and name it `sys_settings.json`.
 Edit the `interface_name` value to match which network interface your device will be using to sniff for and send ARP requests/replies.
 Run a `ifconfig` in a terminal to get the interface name.
+You can also set the broadcast interval and the number of direct messages between broadcasts.

 ## Create device_table.json
 Then make a copy of `example_device_table.json` and name it `device_table.json`.